GVSU tennis cruises in trio of 9-0 sweeps

 The trio of wins gives GVSU a 15-5 record on the season, including a league-best 7-1 conference record.
-All matches were played at the Ramblewood Tennis & Health Club in Grandville, Mich.“We just need to keep working hard in practice, work on just getting tougher and stronger and being mentally prepared for the tough matches that are coming up,” head coach John Black said.
+All matches were played at the Ramblewood Tennis & Health Club in Grandville, Mich.

 Against Walsh, GVSU rolled to its third consecutive victory, claiming all nine matches.
 Junior Francis Bertrand and freshman Billy Heckman each won their singles matches 6-4, 6-4.